 Fabulous pool parties.
 Stylish bars and impeccably designed hotels.
 Pampering spas and energetic nightclubs.
 Lavish events.
 There’s no question that the Palm Springs region ranks as one of the world’s top destinations for LGBTQ travellers.
-Whether you’re a couple or looking for a singles scene, Palm Springs and its neighbouring cities offer memorable experiences—from tranquil retreats to clothing-optional resorts.
+Whether you’re a couple (with or without kids) or looking for a singles scene, Palm Springs and its neighbouring cities offer memorable experiences, from tranquil retreats to clothing optional resorts.

 Back in its glory days, Route 66 began in Chicago and ended along the bluffs overlooking the Pacific, a 2,451 mile journey through farmlands, plains, and desert.
 The highway crossed the Colorado River and entered California, then after a long stretch through the Mojave (where an extensive section can still be driven) reached the Inland Empire.